delighted/sketch-upload-to-cloudapp/README.md

 2. In Sketch, navigate to "Plugins > Manage Plugins".
 3. Click the gear in the bottom left-hand corner.
 4. Click "Show Plugins Folder"
-5. Move "Upload to scrn.es.sketchplugin" to the "Plugins" folder.
+5. Move "Upload to CloudApp.sketchplugin" to the "Plugins" folder.

 ## Usage